hadley/recipes/recipes/main-chicken/chicken-with-plums-and-ginger.md

----
-name: Chicken with plums and ginger
+# Chicken with plums and ginger
-comments: Sauce can be made the day before and refrigerated until needed.
----

 * 6 chicken breasts
 * spray canola oil